-During year under review, the IDs of the Company met one (01) time on May 01, 2020, without the presence of the Non-Independent Directors and Senior Management team of the Company.
-The ID's attended the said meeting and discussed matters as required under the relevant provisions of the Companies Act, 2013.
+During year under review, the IDs of the Company met once on April 22, 2021, without the presence of the Non-Independent Directors and Senior Management team of the Company.
+The ID's attended the said meeting and discussed matters as required under the relevant provisions of the Act.